Skip to content

 What this tool does

 Bridging loans charge monthly interest plus an upfront arrangement fee, making total cost heavily front-loaded.
 This calculator takes your loan amount, monthly interest rate, term length in months, and arrangement fee percentage to estimate the total amount required to repay at the end of the term.
-The result combines rolled-up interest (accrued monthly and paid on exit) with the upfront arrangement fee.
+The result combines deferred interest (accrued monthly and paid on exit) with the upfront arrangement fee.
 Loan amount and monthly rate are the primary drivers of final cost.
 A typical scenario involves a property transaction where short-term funding bridges a timing gap between purchase and sale completion.
-The calculator assumes interest compounds monthly and is paid in full at exit rather than serviced during the term.
+The calculator assumes simple interest charged monthly and paid in full at exit rather than serviced during the term.
 Results are estimates for illustration only and don't account for early repayment, rate changes, or other fees that may apply.

 Enter Values